JORDANKLANFER/jbrowse2_project/README.md

 sudo brew services start httpd
 ```

-if you receive error message: "httpd must be run as non-root to start at user login!"
+if you receive the error message: "httpd must be run as non-root to start at user login!"
 Retry without Sudo-ing in
 ```
 brew services start httpd
 ```